Zaytah/wanderworld/README.md

 -- Chunk Based Rendering
 --

-Basic WASD controls and camera movement with pointer lock (click to lock mouse in window, 'esc' to exit) 'R' to sprint (can change 'SPRINT_SPEED' constant at top of utils.js) 'Space' to jump (can hold space to continously jump and keep flying to travel around faster) 'G' to wave (built-in animation in character model)
+> Basic WASD controls and camera movement with pointer lock (click to lock mouse in window, 'esc' to exit)

+>'R' to sprint (can change 'SPRINT_SPEED' constant at top of utils.js)

+> 'Space' to jump (can hold space to continously jump and keep flying to travel around faster)

+> 'G' to wave (built-in animation in character model)

-Other options:
+Other Options

-In terrain.js,
+In terrain.js:

--- can use Three.js Water object for better graphics and reflections (worse performance) -- can use static texture on terrain meshes for better performance and visual shadows present (single texture for all meshes)
+> can use Three.js Water object for better graphics and reflections (worse performance)

+> can use static texture on terrain meshes for better performance and visual shadows present (single texture for all meshes)